AdityanRajesh7/HustleSafe/README.md

 **Fraudulent Attempt — Deepak from Whitefield**
 - Deepak stays home, tries to fake a rain disruption.
 - HDIE shows Whitefield GDS = 24. **No automatic claim is generated.**
-- GigShield has no manual claim submission.
+- HustleSafe has no manual claim submission.
 All claims are parametric and automatic.
 - **If the objective trigger didn't fire, there is no claim.
 By design.**

 ---